SebastianGau/ESI2.0/esi-tables/esi-tables.md

 ### SAVE

 Persists the changes to the table holder.
-Is unnecessary if mode == "persistoncommand".
+Is unnecessary if mode == "persistimmediately".
 Note that mode == "persistimmediately" results in a significant performance loss.
-You should try to work in-memory as far as possible and persist by using the :SAVE() command afterwards.
+You should try to work in-memory ("persistoncommand") as far as possible and persist by using the :SAVE() command afterwards.

 ```lua
 t:SAVE()